MESAlumniAssn/docs/docs/setup.md

 # Setting up the projects

-Following github repositories contain all the projects -
+Following github repositories under the **MESAlumniAssn** user contain all the projects -

 1. `mes-aa-site` - the Next.js/React website
 2. `mes-aa-api` - the Python based api